 Annual netting surveys by the Cornell University Biological Field Station, located on the south shore of Oneida Lake at Shackelton Point, indicate that stocking of sturgeon may have been highly successful.
 Many sturgeon are tagged with a small yellow dangler tag attached to their dorsal fin near the tail.
-As of 2015, Cornell University has tagged 2,452 sturgeon with dangler tags (about 1 out of 4).
+As of 2018, Cornell University has tagged 2,537 sturgeon in Oneida Lake with dangler tags (about 1 out of 4).
 If anglers catch a tagged fish, it is especially important to write down the tag number, estimate the length of the fish, and quickly return the fish to the water.
 Note the location where caught, then call the phone number on the tag or call your nearest DEC Fisheries Office.
 This helps biologists track fish and know where they go, how fast they grow, and where they spawn.
-About 1,924 sturgeon also have tiny magnetic tags that biologists can scan with a tag reader.
+About 3,502 sturgeon also have tiny magnetic tags that biologists can scan with a tag reader.
 Recaptured sturgeon can provide a lot of insight into growth, habitat use and movements of fish after they are stocked.

-Cornell has recaptured 216 of the 2,452 sturgeon with dangler tags (9%); 9 of these fish have been recaptured twice, and 1 has been recaptured 3 times.
-For sturgeon with magnetic implanted tags, Cornell has recaptured 91 of the 1,924 fish tagged (5%); 6 have been recaptured twice, and one has been caught 3 times.
-Most of the sturgeon recaptured have still been in Oneida Lake, however 28 recaptured fish with dangler tags (13% of recaps) and 7 with implanted tags (8% of recaps) have travelled to other places such as Onondaga Lake, the Seneca River, and Oswego River.
+Cornell has recaptured 309 tagged sturgeon; 21 of these fish have been recaptured twice, and 1 has been recaptured 3 times.
+Most of the recaptured sturgeon have still been in Oneida Lake, however 36 recaptured fish (12% of recaps) have travelled to other waterbodies connected to Oneida Lake.

-Four of the sturgeon tagged in Oneida Lake have travelled all the way to Lake Ontario!
-One of these sturgeon washed up on a beach along the shores of Lake Ontario near Hilton, NY (west of Rochester) in 2013.
-The fish had been stocked and tagged in Oneida Lake by Cornell University fish researchers way back on July 21, 2004.
-In the 9 years since then, this single fish traveled the length of Oneida Lake from Messenger Shoals to Brewerton (about 17 miles), down the Oneida River to Three Rivers (10 miles) and down the Oswego River through Fulton and Oswego to Lake Ontario (another 24 miles), navigating through multiple locks and dams on the way.
-It then wandered around through Lake Ontario another 72 miles as the crow flies to Hilton, NY past Rochester, for a total travel distance of about 123 miles.
-This is the farthest any tagged sturgeon from
+Eight of the sturgeon tagged in Oneida Lake have travelled all the way to Lake Ontario!
+One sturgeon was captured in Lake Ontario at the Niagara River Bar near Fort Niagara.
+This fish was stocked and tagged in Oneida Lake by Cornell University at the Oneida Fish Cultural Station in Constantia, way back on September 13, 2004.
+In the 15 years since then, this fish traveled down the Oneida River to Three Rivers (17 miles) and down the Oswego River through Fulton and Oswego to Lake Ontario (another 24 miles), navigating through multiple locks and dams on the way.
+It then wandered around through Lake Ontario another 132 miles as the crow flies to the Niagara Bar, for a total travel distance of at least 173 miles.
+This is the farthest any tagged sturgeon from Oneida Lake has traveled that we know of.
+Three other tagged sturgeon were caught in Black River Bay near Watertown, a distance of at least 105 miles.
+Other sturgeon tagged in Oneida Lake have been recaptured in Cross Lake, Onondaga Lake, Seneca River, Fish Creek, and the Mohawk River/Erie Canal.